Catherine (video game): Gameplay

 Additional elements were added in Full Body.
-A new mode features rearranged versions of the game's puzzles, with the original game's arrangement featuring as a separate mode.
+A new mode includes rearranged versions of the game's puzzles, with the original arrangement featuring as a separate mode.
 A new online multiplayer mode is also added, where players can enter both a randomised match or a contest with a player of equal rank.
 New character Rin can be called to halt the tower's collapse for a short time.
-Players can access a new difficulty level called "Safety", which removes all threats and time limit, and allows players to skip puzzles and continue with the story.
+Players can access a new difficulty level called "Safety", which removes all threats and the time limit, and allows players to skip puzzles and continue with the story.

 Synopsis

 Setting and characters

-Set in an unnamed North American city, the plot of Catherine is presented as a story within a story on Golden Playhouse, a television program described as "like a Saturday morning theatre, with a bit of a Twilight Zone vibe".
+Set in the American space colony of Neo-Brooklyn (as revealed in Full Body), the plot of Catherine is presented as a story within a story on Golden Playhouse, a television program described as "like a Saturday morning theatre, with a bit of a Twilight Zone vibe".
 The Stray Sheep, a bar where the main cast frequently meets, acts as the stage for the game's major events.
 The game focuses on four main characters: